Introduction to iOS 8

 App Extensions, to oversimplify, are a way for third party apps to communicate with one another.
 To maintain high security standards and to uphold the integrity of the sandboxed apps, this communication doesn’t happen directly between applications.
 Instead, it is carried out by an Extension in the middle.

 The first step in creating an App Extension is to define the correct extension point—this is important in ensuring the behavior and availability of the correct APIs.
-To create an App Extension in Xamarin Studio, add it to an existing application by adding a new project to your solution.
+To create an App Extension in Visual Studio for Mac, add it to an existing application by adding a new project to your solution.

 In the New Project dialog navigate to C# > iOS > Unified API > Extensions, as illustrated in the screenshot below: